AmitSharma9754/Insurance-Claim-Predictor/README.md

 ---

-## Future Enhancements

-* User registration system
-* Cloud database integration
-* PDF report generation
-* Advanced machine learning models
-* API integration
-* Multi-language support

----

 ## Disclaimer

-This project has been developed for educational and demonstration purposes only.
+This application is created strictly for educational and learning purposes only.

-Insurance claim values generated by this application are based on machine learning predictions and should not be considered official insurance decisions.
+The insurance claim values generated by this system are machine learning predictions and should not be considered official insurance decisions.

-Users should consult qualified insurance professionals before making financial or healthcare-related decisions.
+For real insurance policies, claims, and financial decisions, users should consult authorized insurance professionals.

+The developer is not responsible for any decisions made based on the predictions generated by this application.

 ---

 ## Contribution

-Contributions are welcome.

-Areas for improvement include:
+You can contribute by:

+* Improving model accuracy
-* User interface enhancements
+* Enhancing the user interface
-* Additional visualizations
+* Adding new visualizations
-* Model optimization
+* Optimizing performance
-* New analytical features
-* Performance improvements
+* Fixing bugs

+Pull requests are welcome.

 ---